Policy gradients#

 Takeaways

-• Policy gradient methods such as REINFORCE and actor-critic approaches directly learn a policy instead of first learning a value function or Q-function.
+• Policy gradient methods such as REINFORCE directly learn a policy instead of first learning a value function or Q-function.

 • Using trajectories, the parameters for a policy are updated by following the gradient upwards – the same as gradient descent but in the opposite direction.